 Our Seattle Legal Separation Attorney Explains a Potential Complication

 Some couples want to do a Legal Separation rather than a divorce because they think they may still reconcile and get back together.
 I try and discourage that.
 If a couple gets Legally Separated and then reconciles and moves back in together, they have a very murky legal status.
 They are married and living together, yet they are not a community, not a legal couple.

 The only way I know of for them to get back to a clear legal status as a traditional married couple is to go ahead and complete the divorce and then remarry.
 Therefore if a client thinks they may reconcile, I advise them to file for divorce rather than Legal Separation, and then if they do reconcile they can make a conscious decision whether to remarry again or to live together as two single people.
-If you think you might reconcile down the road, you should also ask your Seattle family lawyer for their opinion on what that could mean in the context of a Legal Separation.
+If you think you might reconcile down the road, you should also ask your Seattle legal separation attorney for their opinion on how that could affect your situation.

 The other option is to hold off on filing anything, enter into a separation contract (just an agreement between them but without any court orders), and file for divorce later if they decide they will not be reconciling.

 I should note that since there are not many advantages to being legally separated over being divorced, not many couples ultimately choose to go that route.